rfrey2009/shareasale-tracker/readme.txt

 == Changelog ==

+= 1.1.3 =

+* Added new default category and subcategory number options for products in the datafeed generation tab.
+* Added an option to automatically send ShareASale your WooCommerce coupons so your Affiliates can promote them.
+Check the "send to ShareASale" box while editing a WooCommerce coupon.

 = 1.1.2 =
-* Minor tweaks for users with older versions of PHP (pre-v5.5) or mistakenly orphaned product variations
+* Minor tweaks for users with older versions of PHP (v5.3 - 5.5) or mistakenly orphaned product variations.

 = 1.1.1 =
-* Updated admin menu bar icon to use WordPress standard dashicons-star-filled instead of yellow ShareASale star logo
+* Updated admin menu bar icon to use WordPress standard dashicons-star-filled instead of yellow ShareASale star logo.

 = 1.1 =
 * Second release.
 Compatible with WooCommerce 3.0!